Learn how to interpret the results of Autohost's dynamic screening process.

 Under the "Summary" tab, you'll see a list of different verifications performed by Autohost: general risk, background check, credit check, etc. Reviewing these verifications (and their statuses) will help you determine whether or not to approve the reservation.

-To learn about the different verifications and what they examine, check out this article.
+To learn about the different verifications and what they examine, read this article.

 3. Examine the verification results